-All of these medicines can be of use to treat injury or joint pain, where inflammation is present.
+All of these medicines can be of use to treat injury or joint pain where inflammation is present.
 They are of particular use where there is inflammation in a nearby joint (causing redness, swelling and pain) that may affect muscle function.
-Some people may respond better to one medicine to another, but no one medicine is stronger than another.
+Some people may respond better to one medicine than another, but no one medicine is stronger than another.

 There are common side-effects to these medicines:

 Some NSAIDs can damage the protective lining of the stomach.
 This affects about 10% of people who take NSAIDs, and can be dangerous in older people who are on cortisone tablets or have heart disease.
 If you vomit up coffee ground material, this is serious and you should see a doctor the same day.

 You may notice swollen ankles – this is more common in older people.
 NSAIDs reduce blood flow to the kidneys.
 In people who are dehydrated (e.g. athletes on hot days) this can cause acute kidney failure, so keep up your fluid intake, especially in hot weather.

 In rare cases, people with asthma who take NSAIDs may notice wheezy breathing.
 This is serious and should be reported to your doctor.